 Unlike most lawn mowers, gang reel mowers don't have an engine.
 Instead, they're towed behind an ATV or tractor at speeds up to 4 miles per hour.

-These ultra-wide mowers contain 3, 5, or 7 reels, stretching up to 11 feet wide.
-Gang mowers cut like scissors, providing a precise finish.
-However, they have difficulty cutting twigs and branches that can jam the blades.
+These ultra-wide mowers contain 3, 5, or 7 reels, stretching up to 11 feet wide so you can mow up to 5 acres per hour.
+Gang reel mowers cut like scissors, providing a precise finish for a well manicured lawn.
+They're not designed to cut high grass, weeds, or brush.

-Trail mowers, on the other hand, are built more like modern day lawn mowers with a high-powered engine mounted on top of a large cutting deck.
+Finish Cut Mowers Finish cut mowers, (a.k.a. trail mowers) are also designed for mowing large grassy areas - much like a gang reel mower.
+These mowers are built more like modern day lawn mowers with a high-powered engine mounted on top of a large cutting deck.

 If your yard contains lots of trees shedding twigs and pine cones, you'll need the extra engine strength to split them into smithereens.